caido/documentation/src/common_errors.md

   Open a terminal or SSH into your server > Install the NTP package by running the following command : `sudo apt-get install ntp` > Once the installation is complete, the NTP service should start automatically > Check its status by using this command `sudo systemctl status ntp`

   [More details](https://unix.stackexchange.com/questions/137266/how-to-keep-debian-internal-clock-synchronized-with-ntp-servers)

+## I can't forward some traffic using Caido

+### Why

+There possibly is a tamper rule modifying requests in a bad way.

+### Remediations

+- Restart the instance
+- Simply change the project in Caido
+- TLS (Transport Layer Security) is blocked by Cloudflare, and in order to bypass their bot detection mechanisms, you need to provide a valid cookie